-You may also review your child's student records, which include:
+A parent may review his or her child's records.
+These records include:

-- Attendance records,
+- Attendance records.

-- Test scores.
+- Test scores,

 - Grades.

 - Disciplinary records,

 - Counseling records,

 - Psychological records,

 - Applications for admission,

-- Health and immunization information.
+- Health and immunization information,

 - Other medical records,

 - Teacher and school counselor evaluations,

 - Reports of behavioral patterns,

-- Records relating to assistance provided for learning difficulties, including information collected regarding any intervention strategies used with your child, as the term intervention strategy is defined by law.
+- Records relating to assistance provided for learning difficulties, including information collected regarding any intervention strategies used with the child, as the term "intervention strategy" is defined by law,

-- State assessment instruments that have been administered to your child, and
+- State assessment instruments that have been administered to the child, and

-- Teaching materials and tests used in your child's classroom.
+- Teaching materials and tests used in the child's classroom.